Worship Information for Sunday

 Altar Flowers

-The Altar Flowers are given to the glory of God and in loving memory of Bryant Ewing.
+The Altar flowers are given to the glory of God and in loving memory of Forrest, Gertrude, and Kim Fox by Kerry Fox.

 Mission Candle